Unbiased Markov chain Monte Carlo with couplings: Couplings of MCMC algorithms

 \section{Couplings of MCMC algorithms}

-To compute our unbiased estimators, we must couple Markov chains in a way that satisfies Assumptions \ref{assumption:meetingtime}-\ref{assumption:sticktogether}.
-We discuss such couplings for Metropolis--Hastings, Gibbs, and Hamiltonian Monte Carlo.
-These couplings are widely applicable since they do not require extensive analytical knowledge of the target distribution; however they are not optimal in general, and we expect case-specific constructions to yield more efficient estimators.
+We consider couplings of various MCMC algorithms that satisfy Assumptions \ref{assumption:meetingtime}-\ref{assumption:sticktogether}.
+These couplings are widely applicable and do not require extensive analytical knowledge of the target distribution.
+We stress that they are not optimal in general, and we expect that other constructions would yield more efficient estimators.
 We begin in Section \ref{subsec:maximalcoupling} by reviewing maximal couplings.